sirganguly/badwords/README.md

 - Explain flask app flow
 - List of simple technologies to learn to wrap this app up
 - [Flask reference](http://flask.pocoo.org/docs/0.12/)

+#### Bot handle and heroku details
+Bot's telegram handle is gaalibot and is currently hosted on heroku here: https://thegalibot.herokuapp.com/